gremlin/helm/gremlin/README.md

 If you don't already have them available, download you team certificates from the Gremlin app.
 To do so, go to [Company Settings](https://app.gremlin.com/settings/teams), and select your team.
 Click on the button labelled `Download` next to `Certificates`.
 If you don't see a button labelled `Download`, click on `Create New` to generate a new certificate.

 When you unzip the downloaded file, you will see two files named `TEAM_NAME-client.priv_key.pem` and `TEAM_NAME-client.pub_cert.pem`.
-Rename these to `gremlin.key` and `gremlin.cert` respectively, then create a kubernetes secret as follows:
+Rename these to `gremlin.key` and `gremlin.cert` respectively.

+### Deploying with a manually created Kubernetes Secret

 ```shell
 kubectl create secret generic gremlin-team-cert --from-file=./gremlin.cert --from-file=./gremlin.key